ENCCS/hpda-python/content/stack.rst

 Creating NumPy arrays
 ^^^^^^^^^^^^^^^^^^^^^

-One way to create a NumPy array is to convert from a python list, but make sure that the list is homogeneous (same data type) otherwise you will downgrade the performace of NumPy array.
+One way to create a NumPy array is to convert from a Python list, but make sure that the list is homogeneous (contains same data type) otherwise performace will be downgraded.
-Since appending elements to an existing array is slow, it is a common practice to preallocate the necessary space with ``np.zeros`` or ``np.empty`` when converting from a python list is not possible.
+Since appending elements to an existing array is slow, it is a common practice to preallocate the necessary space with ``np.zeros`` or ``np.empty`` when converting from a Python list is not possible.

 .. code-block:: python